Current Version: 184.108.40.206, released July 5th, 2017

 Workflow Elements is a free solution for Dynamics 365 that gives you the tools to build workflow in ways you never thought possible.
 You can query for records (even filtering it to related records), insert tables into emails and tasks, format dates any way you want and more, all with a clean, easy to use interface.

 In less than 5 minutes you can write a workflow that sends a fully customized itemized receipt to a customer with all of their product information.
 Normally you’d have to find a developer to write custom code for you, but not anymore.
-You can download for Dynamics 365 or 2016 below, or for CRM 2015 and earlier check out the download page for older versions.
+You can download from the App Source, or for CRM 2015 and earlier check out the download page for older versions.

 I’m always looking for new ways people are using Workflow Elements so leave a comment or hit me up on Twitter (@AidenKaskela).
 If you experience any issues, check out the Reported Issues page to let me know so I can get it fixed.